Known behavior

 Weeks 8-12

-Package the strongest signals for investors and turn the best differentiators into filing priorities.
+Package the strongest signals for investors and convert the best differentiators into filing priorities.

 Use of funds